 What we do know is that marijuana usage has the potential to impair a mother’s judgement and her ability to care for an infant.
 Women should talk to their doctor about the use of marijuana during pregnancy.

-If you think you are pregnant or just need someone to talk to, give us a call.
+If you think you are pregnant or just need someone to talk to, give us a call or make and appointment.
 We have trained consultants and nurses available to help talk about any pregnancy related issues.